Pukekawa

 Auckland War Memorial Museum Tāmaki Paenga Hira, Auckland Domain, southern entrance, Parnell

-Whaowhia is the name given to the two formidable granite urns – one white and one black – standing guard at the southern entrance of Auckland Museum.
-Whaowhia represent pātaka mātauranga (knowledge storehouse).
-They reflect the museum’s role as preserver and protector of the nation’s taonga (cultural treasure).
+Whaowhia - the two granite urns – one white and one black – represent pātaka mātauranga (knowledge storehouses).
+They reflect the museum’s role as preserver and protector of the nation’s taonga (cultural treasures).

-Each urn’s surface is decorated with carvings that symbolise objects and collections held within the museum.
-At night, each urn emits a shaft of light to acknowledge the role of the museum as a war memorial and place of learning.
+Each urn is decorated with carvings symbolising objects held in the museum.
+At night each urn emits a shaft of light to acknowledge the role of the museum as a war memorial and place of learning.

 aucklandmuseum.com